 Weighing the Options

-For, California-based for-profit hospital chain Prime Healthcare has sought to buy Saint Michael’s for $49 million.
+For nearly three years, California-based for-profit hospital chain Prime Healthcare has sought to buy Saint Michael’s for $49 million.
 But the sale has been delayed as the state Department of Health considered whether to approve the transfer of the hospital’s license.
 It can do this through the certificate of need, or CN, process, which allows the state to determine whether changes in hospital operation or ownership serve residents.

 Saint Michael’s executives tried to force the state’s hand and push through the sale to Prime by pursuing Chapter 11 bankruptcy.
 The deadline to submit bids to buy the hospital is November 3.
 If there’s more than one bid, there will be an auction, scheduled for November 5, with the bidding opening at Prime’s offer of $49 million.
 The hospital board would then meet to choose what best offer and notify U.S. Bankruptcy Court Judge Vincent F. Papalia of its decision.